Crypto CFD vs. Crypto Spot: 2026 Comparison of Fees and Ownership

 Key Takeaways

-• Regulatory Barriers: Retail CFDs remain illegal in the United States due to CFTC protections against unregulated OTC trading.
+• Retail Crypto CFDs are identified as illegal in the United States due to CFTC protections against unregulated OTC trading.

 Can I short cryptocurrencies with Spot trading?